 What are your high-value tasks?

-Activities that you like or that require your special touch should be done by you.
+Activities that you like or require your special touch should be done by you.
 Everything else can be delegated to capable people.
 As I mentioned earlier, be willing to let the money flow to maximize this strategy.